ATHNA Fact Sheet

 Does ATHNA have speakers for a travel health presentation?

-Speakers are available to present on travel health nursing content.
-Please use the above email if you are interested in learning about speakers for an educational event.
+Some of our members are available to give presentations on different travel health topics.
+Members make their own arrangements for presentations and are responsible for their content.
+Please contact ATHNA at info@athna.org if you are interested in learning about speakers for an educational event.

 What is ATHNA's role in entry level education and continuing education for travel health nursing?